Pylons/pyramid/docs/narr/zca.rst

 ZCA to create a :mod:`repoze.bfg` application; its use is effectively only a framework implementation detail.

-However, developers whom are already used to writing :term:`Zope` applications often still wish to use the ZCA while building a :mod:`repoze.bfg` application; :mod:`repoze.bfg` makes this possible.
+However, developers who are already used to writing :term:`Zope` applications often still wish to use the ZCA while building a :mod:`repoze.bfg` application; :mod:`repoze.bfg` makes this possible.